swiftcoder2020/bsl-fingerspelling-js-game/README.md

 ![BSL Fingerspelling Game Site Structure](assets/wireframes/bsl-game-sitemap.png)

-- **Home** :- this will include an image of a logo depicting a sign for each letter of BSL, various buttons which two of these is to produce a modal and the remaining two a link to a webpage respectively.
+- **Home** :- this will include an image of a logo depicting a sign for each letter of BSL, various buttons whereby two of these is to produce a modal and the remaining two a link to a webpage respectively.
 Lastly, a footer will be included with icons that links to GitHub, LinkedIn and to 'Contact' webpage.
 - **BSL Game** :- it is to consist of the same image as 'Home', a div area in which the game will be undertaken, that will contain four modals; firstly to select the game level, a countdown timer, an